ypanshin/pi-tree-watering/README.md

 - VCC --> Pin 4 (5V)
 - GND --> Pin 6 (Ground)
 - DO  --> Pin 3 (GPIO 2)
-The original sensor did not hold for me more than a week.
-It was destroyed by rust.
-I replaced this sensor with two regular cooper wires that used for the electricity in the house and it worked much better.
+The original sensor did not hold for me for more than a week.
+Rust destroyed the sensor.
+I replaced this sensor with two regular copper wires used for the house's electricity, and it worked much better.
 ### Water Pump
 Connect the water pump to the relay:
 - plus --> COM